j h h l . n e t: who

 -

-Hear my work as The Jazz Kissingers, and other music.
+Hear my work as The Jazz Kissingers, and other music and some other other pieces.

 - 2011: WFMU's "Interplanetary Remixes: WFMU reinterprets the music of Sun Ra" : "Rood of the Somoc", Door of the Cosmos remix featuring my iPhone apps Droneo, Tondo, and Ellipsynth.